konsolebox/scripts/README.md

 # scripts

-Repository for various scripts I make.
+A repository for various scripts I make.

 #### binfind.bash